 Christina’s secret for seamlessly blending function and beauty?
 Don’t think about your space strictly in terms of furniture and décor placement — instead, think about the moments and emotions you want your space to evoke.

-With our unmatched collection of Italian-made wall beds, transforming tables, innovative storage solutions, and complimentary pieces, Resource is ready to help make your next project a success.
+With our unmatched collection of Italian-made wall beds, transforming tables, innovative storage solutions, and complementary pieces, Resource is ready to help make your next project a success.
 As a dedicated partner to the design trade for over 20 years, we offer numerous benefits to registered members of our Designer Resource Program, including special trade discounts on our one-of-a-kind product collection, a dedicated project manager, rendering services, a referral program with accumulating rewards, and more.